-То efficiency, improve your finish dimensioning the top of the part, placing the 3.00 and 0.25 dimensions as shown in Figure 3.17.
+To improve your efficiency, finish dimensioning the top of the part, placing the 3.00 and 0.25 dimensions as shown in Figure 3.17.
 The Linear Dimension tool allows you to place horizontal or vertical dimension by pulling the dimension in the third step towards direction of placement.
 Do not worry that the lower dimension extension line of the 0.25 dimension is on the part.
-You will turn off that dimension extension line later using the Properties tool on the Standard toolbar.
+You will turn off that dimension extension line using the Properties tool on the Standard toolbar.